DavidKendall/kf6009/index.md

 <p class="lead">
-This module is designed to serve as an introduction to formal and object-oriented methods for specifying, designing and reasoning about embedded systems.
+This module is designed to serve as an introduction to rigorous methods for specifying, designing and reasoning about embedded systems.
 The module uses state-of-the-art tools and techniques, including SPIN, UPPAAL and PRISM.
 It emphasises the importance of constructing and analysing models in the early stages of system development.
 </p>